pyeventsourcing/esdbclient/README.md

 The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.

-This method has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.
+The optional `credentials` argument can be used to override call credentials derived from the connection string URI.
+A suitable value for this argument can be constructed by calling the client method `construct_call_credentials()`.

 The example below shows the default behavior, which is to return all the recorded events of a stream forwards from the first recorded events to the last.